OrigamiAztec/TestSiteFiles/README.md

 # TestSiteFiles
 Files for testing site

-JPLMobileSite1.html and JPLMobile.css is the home page.
+JPLMobileSite1.html (now Index.html) and JPLMobile.css is the home page.

 TestingNavigation.html and style2.css are another site.
 Testing navigation is likely to be used for the seminar info.